On the hysteresis effect in transitions between accretion and propeller regimes: DISCUSSION

-We would like to note that the fraction of the mass-accretion rate, as a boundary condition, determines the dynamics of the disc.
-The simplistic functions we employed for the density and the velocity of the flow may in turn differ.
+Also, we use arbitrary constant thickness parameter values to determine the fraction of the mass-accretion rate.
+However, the accumulation of the matter in the propeller regime causes the disc to get thicker.
+Therefore, the fraction of the mass-accretion rate, as a boundary condition of the mass-loss determines the dynamics of the disc.
+Beside the thickness parameter, the simplistic functions we employed for the density and the velocity of the flow may in turn different.
+Moreover, the mass-accretion rate might be effected by the change of the thickness of the disc.
 Hence our solution for $f$ and the resulting lightcurves may be different in a self-consistent solution.
 As a follow up to our general relativistic magnetohydrodynamics (GRMHD) simulations \citep{Cikintoglu+22} with \texttt{Black Hole Accretion Code} (BHAC) \citep{Porth17}, we will extend our analysis to rotating neutron stars and study the partial accretion regime.

-We stress however that the presence of the hysteresis effect in transitions between the accretion and the propeller regimes does not depend on the details of the disc flow and on our specific assumptions about the $\theta$ dependence of $v$ or $\rho$, but on the shape of the magnetosphere, as given in equation \eqref{eq:r_A}, being non-spherical allowing for intersection of the equilibrium surface at two different altitudes (consider the peanut shape the magnetosphere would have if Fig.~\ref{fig:surfaces} is drawn in 3-dimensions).
+We stress however that the presence of the hysteresis effect in transitions between the accretion and the propeller regimes does not depend on the details of the disc flow and on our specific assumptions about the $\theta$ dependence of $v$ or $\rho$, but on the thickness parameter being different in transitions, and on the shape of the magnetosphere, as given in equation \eqref{eq:r_A}, being non-spherical allowing for the intersection of the equilibrium surface at two different altitudes (consider the peanut shape the magnetosphere would have if Fig.~\ref{fig:surfaces} is drawn in 3-dimensions).
 If a spherical magnetosphere ($r_A \simeq R_A$) is employed for the sake of simplicity, the hysteresis effect is lost.

 The most trivial prediction of the model presented here is that, for systems where $\alpha \lesssim 30^\circ$, the transition to the propeller regime would be exhibited in a lightcurve with an abrupt drop to a lower luminosity followed by a slower decay.